MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-extend.md

 Make sure that your desktop application has references to the files that you need to call Windows Runtime APIs.

-To do this, see the [Set up your project](desktop-to-uwp-enhance.md#set-up-your-project) section.
+To do this, see [Call Windows Runtime APIs in desktop apps](desktop-to-uwp-enhance.md).

 ### Add a UWP project